 Manchester University NHS Foundation Trust v William Verden (by his litigation friend, the Official Solicitor) et Ors [2022] EWCOP 9, Arbuthnot J

-Instructed by the Official Solicitor, on behalf of William Verden, age 17, in a case concerning whether it was in Williams best interests to have a renal transplant, without which he would die.
+Instructed by the Official Solicitor (as litigation friend) on behalf of William Verden, age 17, in a case concerning whether it was in William’s best interests to have a renal transplant, without which he would die.
 William had diagnoses of learning disability, autism and ADHD.
-The case involved complex legal and medical issues (including the risks associated with extended post operative sedation and ventilation), with wider issues of public importance of how transplant decisions are made for those lacking capacity.
-The court agreed with the arguments put forward on Williams behalf; ultimately accepting that the presumption in favour of treatment which prolonged life had not been rebutted.
+The case involved complex legal and medical issues (including the risks associated with extended post operative sedation and ventilation), with wider issues of public importance as to how transplant decisions are made for those lacking capacity.
+The court agreed with the arguments put forward on William’s behalf, ultimately accepting that the presumption in favour of treatment which prolonged life had not been rebutted.
 There was significant public interest in this case.
-It was widely reported and commented on, including live ‘Tweeting’ from court.
+It was widely reported and commented on, including live ‘tweeting’ from court.
 Please see here for the judgment.

 Manchester University NHS Foundation Trust, v KM (by his litigation friend, the Official Solicitor) & TM et Ors [2021] EWCOP 42, Keehan J

-Instructed by the applicant Trust in a case where declarations and orders were sought under the MCA 2005 regarding the withdrawal of life-sustaining treatment to KM, a 52 year old male, placed on an extracorporeal membrane oxygenation machine for 4 months, having suffered a cardiac arrest and contracted Covid-19.
+Instructed by the applicant Trust in a case where declarations and orders were sought under the MCA 2005 regarding the withdrawal of life-sustaining treatment concerning KM, a 52-year-old male, placed on an extracorporeal membrane oxygenation machine for 4 months, having suffered a cardiac arrest and contracted Covid-19.
 The application was vehemently opposed by KM’s family who expressed deeply held religious beliefs as Pentecostal Christians that God would intervene.
-Having heard expert evidence, clinical evidence and evidence from KM’s family and Pastor, and having described the application as ‘a very tragic and very sad case’, the court made the declarations sought.
+Having heard expert evidence, clinical evidence and evidence from KM’s family and Pastor, and having described the application as “a very tragic and very sad case”, the court made the declarations sought.
 Please see here for the judgment.

 University Hospitals Dorset NHS Foundation Trust, Dorset Healthcare University NHS Foundation Trust v Miss K (by her litigation friend, the Official Solicitor) [2021] EWCOP 40, Lieven J